SaulDoesCode/Crafter.js/README.md

     },
     attr(name, oldValue , newValue) {
-      // optionally handle Attibute changes on the element },
+      // handle Attibute changes on the element
+    },
     destroyed() {
       // executed when the element is no more